lijiulong/SqlManager/HOWTO.md

 ## SqlManager
 ### Quick start
-This part is already included inside [README](README.md#how-to-use-sqlmanager) file.
+The part for SqlManager is already included inside [README.md file](README.md#how-to-use-sqlmanager).

 ### Application configurations
 Although SqlManager can work without any configuration.
 It's good to have options to change its behavior when necessary.
-There is a [App.config.sample](SqlManager/App.config.sample) file showing how to do this.
+Here is [App.config.sample](SqlManager/App.config.sample) file showing how to do this.

 There are three application setting items available now: